 Even severe rust on an old pan is usually superficial.
 Rust (i.e., superficial oxidation) is in fact part of the patina of iron and like patination on other metals forms a barrier against further deterioration, so don’t worry about discoloration that appears to be embedded in the handle.

-To remove rust use 0000 steel wool or fine grit sand/emory paper to simply rub down the offending spots, wipe with a clean, dry cloth and season as above.
+To remove rust use 0000 steel wool or fine grit sand/emery paper to simply rub down the offending spots, wipe with a clean, dry cloth and season as above.
 If in removing the superficial rust the iron appears pitted or manifestly decayed, this is then corrosion, the repeated application of moisture or caustic materials to untreated rust.
 The integrity of a corroded handle may be compromised, especially around the rivets.
-Even so, on a heavy copper body that’s otherwise in good shape handles can often be replaced.
+Even so, on a heavy copper body that’s otherwise in good shape handles can sometimes be replaced.

 Finally, once you have a well-seasoned or waxed iron handle, the only thing to keep in mind is when washing: As one does with cast iron cookware, avoid using detergents or soaps on seasoned handles.
 The surfactants in even mild cleaners will break down the polymer chains and destroy the protective layer.
 If by accident this happens, simply run through the seasoning or waxing steps again (but don’t be surprised if you’re removing a fair amount of rust first!).